Advertiser Disclosure

 Cruise Critic is a cruise-focused website that features reviews, tips, and advice for a huge community of cruisers.
 The Cruise Critic forums provide a place to ask questions, give advice, and get help booking your next cruise.

-The site also acts as a metasearch engine for cruises, allowing you to compare prices from lots of other websites.
-You can search for your perfect cruise and when it’s time to book, Cruise Critic will transfer you to another site to complete your booking.
+The site also acts as a metasearch engine for cruises, allowing you to compare prices across many other websites and to view a price history for a particular cruise to see if you’re booking it at its lowest price.
+You can search for your perfect cruise, and when it’s time to book, Cruise Critic will transfer you to another site to complete your booking.

 Pros and Cons of Cruise Critic